 The purpose of this section is to report on the lidar point density and nominal point spacing by LAS file.
 Averages by files (not including overlap), project boundary polygons (including overlap) are reported.
+Any 'Exclusion Shapefile' pathed out on the Input Tab of this tool was applied to the processing for this test to avoid skewing the results with known areas of no data.

-Quality level tested: QL1
+Quality level tested: QL2

-Units: Meter
+Units: US Survey Feet